ankitmishradev/advanced-icon/README.md

 ## Changelog

-Please see the [CHANGELOG](https://github.com/ankitmishradev/advanced-icon/blob/main/CHANGELOG.md) to know about the latest updates.
+Please see the [changelog](https://github.com/ankitmishradev/advanced-icon/blob/main/CHANGELOG.md) to know about the latest updates.

 ## Contributions

 Contribution to this project are most welcomed.

-## Bugs & Fixes

 If you find any bug or want any feature/improvement, but don't know how to fix/implement it, please fill an [issue](https://github.com/ankitmishradev/advanced-icon/issues).